roddyyaga/bs-ppx_yojson_conv/README.md

 ```
 "ppx-flags": ["@roddynpm/bs-ppx_yojson_conv/ppx.sh"]
 ```
-Currently there is only one ppx binary, for my compiler/operating system.
+Currently there is only the one ppx binary that works for my setup (in terms of OS etc.).
+Please create an issue if you would like others.

 # Usage
 Just like native: